 This overview is from the perspective of a real estate broker who owns a property management business.
 For legal advice, consult an attorney.

-Some property owners may feel frustrated by the Federal Fair Housing Law restrictions.
-However, following the federal and state legislation is good business, since selecting tenants using consistent non-discriminatory criteria like credit scores and income ratios is more effective than relying on your intuition.
+Some property owners may feel frustrated by the Federal Fair Housing Act restrictions.
+However, following the federal and state legislation is good business, since selecting California tenants using consistent non-discriminatory criteria like credit scores and income ratios is more effective than relying on your intuition.

 This is true for even the most experienced landlords.
 At the end of the day, all that should matter to landlords is if the tenant pays their rent and follows the lease agreement.

 If you are in the housing business in this state, you had better know the legislation.
-Did you know that we have many more than the original seven federally protected classes of race, color, nationality, gender, religion, familial status, and disability?
+Did you know that under the statewide Fair Housing Law, we have many more than the original seven federally protected classes of race, color, nationality, gender, religion, familial status, and disability?

 - Race, color